How will I know when my interview is scheduled?

 What if I cannot travel during the validity period of the visa?

-You should return the unused visa to the Immigrant Visa Unit with your passport, a letter explaining why you were unable to travel, the sealed yellow envelope, and the self-addressed return envelope (Letterpack510 available at post offices).
+You should return the unused visa to the Immigrant Visa Unit with your passport, a letter explaining why you were unable to travel, the sealed yellow envelope if any, and a self-addressed return envelope (this envelope will be used to return your passport.
+Please use Letterpack Plus or other form of registered mail, so that you can track the shipment.
+Letterpack Plus is available at post offices and convenience stores.).
 Depending on the reasons for you not using the visa, it may be possible to re-issue you with a new visa on payment of new visa processing fees.

 Can I travel overseas if I have not gotten the green card but have an immigrant visa?